terriburns/Talks/Techatnyu-Prez/Presidency.md

 ^What tech@nyu needs

 ^The future of this club

+^The election process

 ---